Exoplanetary Archives • Alpha Centauri A • Eywa Connected

 Start Protocol

-We track your "Time-to-Answer" metrics across all modes, from the deductive grids of Logic League to the fast-paced pattern matching of Connections.
-Are you faster than 90% of the global player base?
+We track your "Time-to-Bond" metrics across all modes.
+Can you name the 5 distinct patterns of a Leonopteryx before it strikes?
+Are you faster than 90% of the Sky People?
 Only the leaderboard tells the truth.
-Jump into a session now and set a new personal best.
+Jump into a session now and earn your war paint.

-Casual fans need not apply.
-The Knowledge Nexus is home to our "Deep Dive" hubs, where we house questions that go far beyond the movie posters.
-We test your knowledge of specific issue numbers, alien dialects, and background Easter eggs found in the Marvel and DC Universes.
+Casual tourists need not apply.
+The Grace Augustine Archive is home to our "Deep Dive" hubs, where we house questions that go far beyond the movie posters.
+We test your knowledge of specific Na'vi dialects, the chemical composition of Unobtainium, and the background history of the First Songs.

 Our algorithm adjusts to your skill level.
-If you consistently answer easy questions correctly, the system will begin serving "Omega-Level" threats—questions designed to stump even professional archivists.
-From Rick and Morty's multidimensional coordinates to the exact dates of historical battles, this is the ultimate test of your fandom retention.
+If you consistently answer easy questions correctly, the system will begin serving "Omega-Level" inquiries—questions designed to stump even xeno-anthropologists.
+From the exact date of the Battle of the Hallelujah Mountains to the breeding cycles of the Thanator, this is the ultimate test.

 Prestige System

 In the Quiz Realm, knowledge is currency.
-Our Prestige System rewards dedicated players with exclusive profile borders, titles, and badges.
-Completing a "Perfect Run" in the Daily Challenge or achieving a 7-day streak grants you XP multipliers that accelerate your rise through the ranks.
+Our Prestige System rewards dedicated players with exclusive profile borders, titles (like "Dreamwalker" or "Olo'eyktan"), and badges.
+Completing a "Perfect Run" in the Daily Challenge or achieving a 7-day streak grants you XP multipliers.

 Don't just play anonymously.
 Sign in to track your Lifetime Stats.
-See which categories are your strongest (e.g., "Science Geek") and where you need improvement.
-Compare your "Brain Age" and reaction times against friends to see who truly has the sharpest mind in your circle.
+See which biomes are your strongest (e.g., "Reef Expert") and where you need improvement.
+Compare your "Eywa Connection" score against friends to see who truly understands the Great Mother.

 Study Guide

-Are you the weak link in your pub trivia team?
-The Quiz Realm Library is your training ground.
-We have categorized thousands of questions into study-friendly blocks.
-Spend 10 minutes a day in our "Geography" or "Classic Literature" sections, and you will see immediate improvements in your general knowledge retention.
+Are you the weak link in your clan?
+The Sci-Ops Library is your training ground.
+We have categorized thousands of data points into study-friendly blocks.
+Spend 10 minutes a day in our "Geography" or "Spiritual" sections, and you will see immediate improvements in your retention.

-Our database covers everything from Ancient Civilizations to Modern Tech.
+Our database covers everything from Ancient Songs to Modern AMP Suits.
 Use the quick links below to target your weak spots.
-Whether you need to memorize capital cities or understand basic quantum mechanics, we have a quiz module ready for you.
+Whether you need to memorize the moons of Polyphemus or understand the neural queue, we have a module ready.

 Study Topics